tabassumraizada/EmotionClassification/README.md

 | Subject 09 | 98.03 | 99.27 |

 Note that we ran the above models for one subject with 2400 data points corresponding to 40 trails x 60 segments per trail i.e. 2400 data points.
 It would need a lot of power to use the entire dataset available i.e video data for 22 participants which would have resulted in input data of size 52,800 x 576, 720, 3.
 Hence even though the results compared to the hybrid model look more promising we do not know how well we can generalize the results across subjects.

+# Conclusion

+We can see from the results above that EEG data holds promise with emotion data analysis.
+Video and eye movement data also is shown to give great results.
+However it is important to have a large dataset to conduct subject-independent analysis.
+Multi-modal models perform better than single modalities to varying degrees.

 # References:
 [1] J. J. Bird, L. J. Manso, E. P. Ribiero, A. Ekart, and D. R. Faria, “A study on mental state classification using eeg-based brain-machine interface,”in 9th International Conference on Intelligent Systems, IEEE, 2018.